Generating invariant sites VCFs

 Generating AllSites VCFs using GATK

 GATK recommends first calling variants per-sample using HaplotypeCaller in GVCF mode (Step 1 below).
-Next, GenomicsDBImport consolidates information from GVCF files across samples to improve the efficiency joint genotyping (Step 2 below).
-In the 3rd step, GenotypeGVCFs produces a set of jointly-called SNPs and INDELS ready for filtering and analysis.
-We recommend consulting the full GATK documentation found here: https://software.broadinstitute.org/gatk/
+Next, GenomicsDBImport consolidates information from GVCF files across samples to improve the efficiency of joint genotyping (Step 2 below).
+In the 3rd step, GenotypeGVCFs produces a set of jointly-called SNPs and INDELs ready for filtering and analysis.
+We recommend consulting the full GATK documentation at https://gatk.broadinstitute.org/.

 Step 1 - HaplotypeCaller (this step should be run for each BAM file):